Follow these steps to help you prepare for an emergency or disaster with your child’s special health care needs or disability in mind.

 - Pack smaller “to go” kits for use in an evacuation.
 Store them in multiple places such as your car, at work and at school.

-- Update supplies yearly, replace water every six months, and update emergency contact and medical forms as needed.
+- Update supplies yearly, replace water every 6 months, and update emergency contact and medical forms as needed.

 - If you can’t contact your doctor or pharmacy in a disaster, ask for help from emergency responders or staff at emergency shelters or service centers.
-You can get help in getting medication from a Red Cross shelter or by dialing 211 for the Washington State Information Network.
+You can get help in getting medicine from a Red Cross shelter or by dialing 2-1-1 to get connected with community resources statewide.

 Special Needs Information

-- Keeping Children and Youth with Special Health Care Needs Safe During Emergencies and Disasters from Family Voices.
+- Disasters and Emergencies: Keeping Children and Youth Safe from Family Voices.

-- Emergency Preparedness for Individuals with Disabilities or Access and Functional Needs from Ready.gov
+- Emergency Preparedness for Individuals with Disabilities from Ready.gov.